|logic||category theory||type theory|

 type theory, logic

-Surveys and introductions include
+Surveys of and introductions to type theory include

 Rober Constable, The Triumph of Types: Creating a Logic of Computational Reality (pdf)

 Herman Geuvers, Introduction to type theory, Lecture notes 2008 (pdf)

 N. G. de Bruijn, On the roles of types in mathematics, Cahier du Centre de Logique (vol 8) (pdf)

 Bart Jacobs, Categorical Logic and Type Theory, Studies in Logic and the Foundations of Mathematics 141, North Holland, Elsevier (1999)

 Textbook accounts in from the point of view of programming languages include